typeofweb/react-with-observable/README.md

 ### Operators
-You can transform the Observable as you wish, as long as the final result is also an Observable.
+You can transform the Observable as you wish, as long as the final result is also an Observable:

 ```javascript
 const source$ = Observable.interval(1000);